 Examples of behaving in an offensive manner would be using offensive, obscene, indecent or abusive language.
 It is not necessary for a complaint to be made about the behaviour of the person before a police officer may start a proceeding.

-The maximum penalty is 10 penalty units (one penalty unit currently = $100) or 6 months imprisonment.
+The maximum penalty is 10 penalty units (one penalty unit = $154.80 as of 1 July 2023) or 6 months imprisonment.
 Some examples of public nuisance offences are;

 Section 7 of the Summary Offences act makes it an offence to urinate in a public place.
 To be found guilty of this offence it is only necessary that there was liquid seen to be discharged from the vicinity of the person’s pelvic area.
 The definition of public place does not include a facility in a public place that is designed to be used as a toilet.
 The maximum penalty for urinating in public is 2 penalty units.